 (1) Execute the climb to a pinnacle or ridgeline on windward side of area, when practicable, so that advantage may be taken of updraft.
-Termination should be planned to the ground unless landing area is unsuitable for touchdown.
+Terminate approach just clear of the ground unless density altitude or load conditions dictate a termination to the ground.

 (2) Terminate an approach to a pinnacle or ridgeline with the point of touchdown well forward on the area to avoid the region of severe turbulence on the upwind end and the downdraft at the downwind end.
 (The low reconnaissance must be thorough and positive so that the approach can be aborted, if necessary, before the aircraft is committed to the landing.)
 Exercise extreme caution during touchdown on uneven or rough terrain.
 Place skids lightly on ground while maintaining sufficient collective pitch to keep aircraft light on skids.
 Check security of helicopter as pitch is decreased.
-When satisfied that the helicopter is setting firmly on the ground, complete the landing.
+When satisfied that the helicopter is settling firmly on the ground, complete the landing.